 One of the best parts about visiting a new place is devouring food at new restaurants.
 Dozens of restaurants are open and waiting for you to stroll in, grab a seat at the bar or a booth, and place your order.
 Here are a few spots you’re pretty much required to eat at when you visit the Lake George Area.

 You are an adult, and you are allowed to eat ice cream for dinner.
 One of the best places to get ice cream in the Lake George Area is Martha’s Dandee Crème.
 Martha’s is a legendary ice cream mecca across the street from Six Flags Great Escape & Hurricane Harbor.
 Their flavors change daily and range from regular ole chocolate or vanilla to rambunctious combinations that somehow taste heavenly.
 They’re also recognized for their humongous portions.
 Expecting a medium cone’s worth of ice cream?
 Order a small.
 Want a small dish of ice cream?
 Better have a kiddie-size.
 Want the full Martha’s experience?
 Order a large and get licking.
 Pro-tip: after you’ve finished your ice cream, order from Martha’s Grill and have an actual meal.
 Their burgers, chicken sandwiches, and other options are fantastic.
+If you are in Lake George Village, check out Nina's Sweet Shoppe for sweet treats of all kinds!
+Life is short.
+Eat dessert first.

 Picture this: you’re in your drying-out bathing suit with a cold, crisp, local craft beer in hand, leaning back against the railing of an outdoor deck, jamming to some local live tunes with the glimmering lake behind you.
 This image can be yours in the Lake George Area.
 A slew of waterfront restaurants dot the shoreline of Lake George, both in Lake George Village and Bolton Landing.
 In the village, try the Lake George Beach Club or King Neptune’s Pub for multiple floors of food, drinks, and live entertainment overlooking the lake.
 Both of these watering holes are only minutes from the beaches in Lake George Village.
 Check out Blue Water Manor or the Algonquin Restaurant in Bolton Landing.
 These locations are in picturesque bays on the lake, offering panoramas from the bars that are almost impossible to find anywhere else.
 Here’s another pro-tip: Did you rent a boat or trailer your own to the region?
 Boat to the Algonquin or Blue Water Manor for lunch or dinner and take advantage of their free docking.